December 7, 2025 (2mo ago) — last updated February 6, 2026 (12d ago)

 • utm_medium=affiliate

-A link from a paid Facebook ad might be utm_source=facebook&utm_medium=cpc, while an organic post would be utm_source=facebook&utm_medium=social.
+A paid Facebook ad might use utm_source=facebook&utm_medium=cpc, while an organic post would be utm_source=facebook&utm_medium=social.

 utm_campaign — The “Why”